keithalewis/papers/blurb.md

 This talk presents a unified approach to mathematical finance models.
 It models the prices and cash flows of all instruments using a consistent framework.
-Every arbitrage free model is parameterized by a vector valued martingale and a positive adapted process: the deflator, or stochastic discount.
+Every arbitrage free model is parameterized by a vector valued martingale and a positive adapted process: the deflator.

 If the model includes repurchase agreements then there is a canonical
-deflator: the reciprocal of the money market account resulting from rolling over an initial unit investment.
+deflator: the reciprocal of the money market account resulting from rolling over an initial unit investment. aka stochastic discount.

 The Black-Scholes/Merton model is defined by the martingale $M_t = [r, s\exp(\sigma B_t - \sigma^2 t/2)]$ and the deflator $D_t = \exp(-\rho